mwiseman-byid/csr-attestation-tpm-example/README.md

     This is the set of libraries used by tpm2-tools to create TPM commands and parse TPM responses.
 These are automatically installed when installing tpm2-tools as this package is a dependency of tpm2-tools.
 3. tpm2-abrmd
+    > The scripts do no key management.
+As TPM's have only a limited number of key slots, the manangement of keys relies on the
+    > Access Broker / Resource Manager (tpm2-abrmd).

     This is the Access Broker / Resource Manager daemon.
 While this daemon is not required, it is recommended.
 While the tpm2-tss library can send TPM commands to /dev/tpmrm0, access requires root privileges, the tpm2-tools cli must